wix-incubator/the-lambda-experiment/README.markdown

 + Multiple line expressions.
 The Lambda Experiment assumes that the string expressions passed to the build method are single line expressions, that are always wrapped with "return {expression};".
 + Functions with over 3 parameters.
-It is trivial to add those - not interesting for an experiment scope.
+It is trivial to add those - not interesting for experiment scope.
 + Curry operations - transform a Function3 into Function2 by providing a variable value.
 This seems trivial and as such, was not implemented.
++ Functional Collections - the project does not implement another set of functional collection libraries for Java.
+We think there are enough collection libraries as it is - our preferred approach is for one of those libraries to take the ideas of The Lambda Project and incorporate them.